Hydro Dipping a guitar or guitar pedal is a great way to create some interesting and unique artwork.

 Want to Build Your Own Guitar Pedals?

-The guitar pedal enclosure I Hydro Dipped in the above photos is for a Fuzz Factory clone I’m building.
+The guitar pedal enclosure I Hydro Dipped in the above photos is for a Fuzz Factory clone I built from a kit.
+You can read about this Fuzz Factory clone build here.

 I’m currently working on writing a series of tutorials, videos, and guides on how to build your own guitar pedals.
 I’ll cover everything from building a guitar pedal kit all the way to designing pedals and etching your own PCBs.

-If you’re interested in building your own guitar pedals or seeing the finished result of this Hydro Dipped pedal enclosure, subscribe to updates to be notified when the other DIY guitar pedal guides are online.
+If you’re interested in building your own guitar pedals, subscribe to updates to be notified when the other DIY guitar pedal guides are online.